 A note on sharing / reusing code: I am well aware that a huge volume of code is available on the web to solve any number of problems.
 Unless I explicitly tell you not to use something the course’s policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
 On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.
 Except for the take home exams, you are welcome to discuss the problems together and ask for advice, but you may not send or make use of code from another team.
 On the take home exams all communication with classmates is explicitly forbidden.

-Please refrain from texting or using your computer for anything other than coursework during class.
+Please refrain from using your computer for anything other than coursework during class.

 For all of the team based assignments in this class you will be randomly assigned to teams of 3 or 4 students - these teams will change after each assignment.
 You will work in these teams during class and on the homework assignment.
 For team based assignments, all team members are expected to contribute equally to the completion of each assignment and you will be asked to evaluate your team members after each assignment is due.
 Failure to adequately contribute to an assignment will result in a penalty to your mark relative to the team’s overall mark.